gibbok/typescript-book/README.md

 type A = Readonly<Person>

 const a:A = {name: 'Simon', age: 17}
-a.name = 'John'  // invalid
+a.name = 'John' // Invalid
 ```

 #### Record<K, T>